Type IV secretion system

-Notable instances of the type IV secretion system include the plasmid insertion into plants of Agrobacterium tumefaciens, the toxin delivery methods of Bordetella pertussis (whooping cough) and Legionella pneumophila (Legionnaires' disease), and the F sex pilus.
+Notable instances of the type IV secretion system include the plasmid insertion into plants of Agrobacterium tumefaciens, the toxin delivery methods of Bordetella pertussis (whooping cough) and Legionella pneumophila (Legionnaires' disease), the translocation of effector proteins into host cells by bacteria from the Brucella genus (Brucellosis), and the F sex pilus.

 Function

 The type IV secretion system is a protein complex found in prokaryotes used to transport DNA, proteins, or effector molecules from the cytoplasm to the extracellular space beyond the cell.
 The type IV secretion system is related to prokaryotic conjugation machinery.
 Type IV secretion systems are a highly versatile group, present in Gram positive bacteria, Gram negative bacteria, and archaea.
 They usually involve a single step which utilizes a pilus, though exceptions exist.

 Type IV secretion systems are highly diverse, with a variety of functions and types due to different evolutionary paths.
 Primarily, type IV secretion systems are grouped based on structural and genetic similarity and are only distantly related to each other.
 Type IVA systems are similar to the VirB/D4 system of Agrobacterium tumefaciens.
 Type IVB systems are similar to the Dot/Icm systems found in intracellular pathogens such as Legionella pneumophila.
 The “other” type systems resemble neither IVA or IVB.
 Types are genetically distinct and use separate sets of proteins, however, proteins between the sets have strong homologies to each other, which leads them to function similarly.

 Type IV secretion systems are also classified by function into three main types.
 Conjugative systems: used for DNA transfer via cell to cell contact (a process called conjugation); DNA release and uptake systems: used to exchange DNA with the extracellular environment (a process called transformation); and effector systems: used to transfer proteins to target cells.
 Conjugative as well as DNA release and uptake systems play an important role in horizontal gene transfer, which allows prokaryotes to adapt to their environment, such as, developing antibiotic resistance.
 Effector systems allow for the interaction between microbes and larger organisms.
 The effector systems are used as a toxin delivery method by many human pathogens such as, Helicobacter pylori (stomach ulcers), whooping cough, and Legionnaires' disease.